guanqun-yang/reproducibility_challenge_neurips_2019/README.md

 The options `--par_type` and `adv_strength` is similar to the first experiment.
 However, the `--test_case`here have different meanings here.
 Specifically, 0, 1, through 4 here refer to using original test data, grayscale data, negative color data, randomly filtered data (in frequency domain), and radially filtered data (in frequency domain) as test set.
 In this case, the classifier does **not** access perturbed data, it is therefore a domain generalization (DG) task.

-4. The training/validation accuracy/loss, test accuracy are recorded as `.pickle` file in the form of Python dictionary for analysis.
+4. After the execution, a `.pickle` file that records training/validation accuracy/loss, test accuracy in the form of Python dictionary is generated.

 ### Batch Experiment